 The laws about which criminal records an employer must or may access, what an employer may ask a potential employee and what the job applicant must reveal vary widely from state to state.
-If you have a criminal record and are looking for a job, it is in your best interest to consult with an attorney knowledgeable in criminal law, like Ann Fitz, Attorney at Law, P.C. in Southern California, so that you go into the job search fully informed of your rights.

 On the one hand, the public wants to reintegrate into society people with criminal histories, rehabilitated and gainfully employed.
 A routine schedule and regular income lessen the likelihood that a person will reoffend, but a person with a criminal record may face prejudice in the job application process.
 On the other hand, it is important to protect the public from contact with prior offenders who may have propensities to re-commit.
 For example, convicted sex offenders should not work with children or vulnerable adults.